Andy-Dawson/SPWakeUp/README.md

 ---

+**New version released**: V1.4.0 includes the ability to send a notification e-mail on completion via an alternate mail server instead of sending via SharePoint.

 **New version released**: V1.3.0 includes the ability to run on a server that is not running SharePoint to wake arbitrary URLs.

 **New version released**: V1.2.0 includes the ability to import a file of URLs to be included in the list of URLs to be woken.

 **New version released**: V1.1.0 includes the ability to include specific URLs in the list of URLs to be woken.

-[Releases](https://github.com/Andy-Dawson/SPWakeUp/releases) contain binaries compiled for SharePoint 2013, SharePoint 2016 and SharePoint 2019.
+[Releases](https://github.com/Andy-Dawson/SPWakeUp/releases) contain binaries compiled for SharePoint 2013, SharePoint 2016, SharePoint 2019 and Sharepoint Subscription Edition.

 Running SPWakeUp without any options will search for and find all Web Applications on your farm.
 Each Web App will in turn be searched for Site Collections and Sub-Sites.
 Once a list of every URL is built, spwakup will open an HTTP connection to each in turn.
 This rebuilds the caches on the server which improves performance for subsequent visits.
 To configure your SharePoint far to use SHWakeUp, follow the instructions at [SharePoint-configuration.md](SharePoint-configuration.md).